SamTebbs33/mkvim/README.md

 MKVim is a small and simple shell script that creates a new vim profile.
 Each profile has a separate .vim runtime and configuration from the rest.
+I have also included the cpvim script, which copies a profile's configuration settings into your template files.

 Contents
 ========